 Consistency in Imagery

-Here is an examples of a client’s website that illustrates how we leveraged photographs to create a powerful, consistent brand:
+Here is an example of a client’s website that illustrates how we leveraged photographs to create a powerful, consistent brand:

-Now to test your skills, in each group of four images below there is one photo that doesn’t fit in.
+In each group of four images below, there is one photo that doesn’t fit in.
 Can you figure out which photo doesn’t belong?